grafana/k6-docs/docs/sources/v0.48.x/javascript-api/k6-html/selection/selection-first.md

 ---
 title: 'Selection.first()'
-excerpt: 'Reduce the set of matched elements to the first in the set.'
+description: 'Reduce the set of matched elements to the first in the set.'
 ---

 # Selection.first()